mx-pl/ExtendedTypes_CSharp/ExtendedTypes/NuGet-README.md

 ## Features

-— An overview of all current features is also available in the repo's *Wiki* over on [GitHub](https://github.com/mx-pl/ExtendedTypes_CSharp/wiki). —
+— An overview may also be found in the repository's *Wiki* on [GitHub](https://github.com/mx-pl/ExtendedTypes_CSharp/wiki). —

-Nevertheless, for your convenience, here is the full rundown:
 ### Boolean

 This package provides a straightforward way to toggle (i.e. negate the value of) a boolean variable.